nov314k/atlas/README.md

 Over time I have developed my own personal management methodology, and I am developing _Atlas_ to support it.

 _Atlas_ is in very stages of development, currently unstable and buggy.
-A very rough prototype can be found [here](https://github.com/nov314k/atlas-v01), together with some[screen shots](https://github.com/nov314k/atlas-v01/docs/screen-shots.md).
+A very rough prototype can be found [here](https://github.com/nov314k/atlas-v01), together with some [screen shots](https://github.com/nov314k/atlas-v01/docs/screen-shots.md).

 _Atlas_ is free (as in freedom!) and open source software released under the [GNU General Public License Version 3](LICENSE.md).